 - Politeness

 - ➤ How to greet guests

 - Proper introductions

 - Kindness

 - Helpfulness

-- How to handle bullying
+- > How to handle bullying

 - Obedience

 - How to refuse wrongdoing

 - Respect

-- Gratitude
+- GratitudePhone etiquette

-- Phone etiquette
+- Priorie etiquette

+Duttin a sth ses fins

 - Putting others first

 As students embark on their third-grade Bible studies, they will be excited about the new Bible stories they will be learning.
 These stories include Old Testament Bible characters such as Samuel, David, Elijah, Elisha, Daniel, Esther, Ezra, and Nehemiah.
 As children listen to the events leading up to King David's rule, they will see the contrast between King Saul and David.
 Students will hear examples of David's heart toward God and that true obedience comes from the heart.
 Bible review and application sheets challenge students to examine their own hearts in their walk with God as they develop a biblical worldview.